About NBFC MFI

 - all other terms and conditions attached to the loan,

-- information which identifying the borrower, and
+- the information which identifies the borrower, and

 - The entries in the Loan Card to be made in the local language.